 If you want to stay somewhere a little bit different on your next holiday and have a unique experience, this list is for you.
 Converted hotels is a growing trend in travel business.
 Those buildings that were once used as something completely different, like a prison, a theatre, a monastery.
-Today those buildings are refurbished as a hotel while retaining the spirit of the original structure.
+Travelers have an insatiable curiosity, always seeking the unconventional.
+And when the journey turns towards accommodations, there’s nothing quite like converted hotels.
+These unique spaces offer more than just a bed; they offer stories and histories woven into their very walls.

 Check out 10 Most Mysterious Converted Hotels.
-If you have ever stay in a hotel like below examples, feel free to share your experiences with us by using commets section.
+If you have ever stay in a hotel like below examples, feel free to share your experiences with us by using comments section.

 10 – Four Seasons Hotel Gresham Palace – Budapest, Hungary